Pinnel's Case

-Pinnel's Case [1602] 5 Co.
-Rep. 117a, also known as Penny v Cole, is an important case in English contract law, on the doctrine of part performance.
-In it, Sir Edward Coke opined that a part payment of a debt could not extinguish the obligation to pay the whole.
+Pinnel's Case (1602) 5 Co Rep 117a, 77 ER 237, also known as Pinnel v Cole, is an important case in English contract law, on the doctrine of part performance.
+Sir Edward Coke reported the case.
+The case is authority for the proposition a part payment of a debt could not extinguish the obligation to pay the whole.

 Facts

 Pinnel sued Cole, in an action of debt upon a bond, for the sum of £8 10s.
 The defendant, Cole, argued he had, at Pinnel's request, tendered £5 2s 2d before the debt was due, and the plaintiff had accepted in full satisfaction for the debt.